paven/BitcoinHorizon/steps.md

       resolved when the price changes and at least 60 seconds have passed since the guess was made") - AI
   - [>] Implement timer functionality
     - [>] Add price comparison logic
+      - [>] Bitcoin compare component
+        - [>] **Create the initial bitcoin-compare component file and outline its structure.**
-      - [>] fetch new price after 60 seconds
+        - [ ] fetch new price after 60 seconds
         - [ ] Compare the current price with the price at the time of the guess
         - [ ] Determine if the guess was correct based on the price change
         - [ ] Show the result of the guess (correct or incorrect)]
         - [ ] Unlocl the guess submission button after resolution

   - [ ] Add price comparison logic
   - [ ] Create resolution display